Ditch Your Legacy ERP Software

 Where do these hidden costs of legacy software really come from?
 Legacy ERP software supports outdated processes that were conceived whenever that software was implemented.
 As your software ages, it becomes painfully slow, accumulates bad data and bugs, and hinders future opportunities.
 When replaced with a newer ERP system that has been planned and implemented around strategic business objectives, organizations can save hours of time from numerous employees each week by reducing manual data entries and automating workflows.

 Additionally, ditching an old ERP system can lead to greater manufacturing control and increased revenue.
 Businesses can leverage sophisticated data and reports to streamline supply chains, reduce waste and manufacture quality products, all in the name of delivering the best services and merchandise to customers.
 Although it may seem like a huge, overwhelming process, the move to modern ERP is intuitive.
-It's a trade-off of the time spent implementing the new system over the time wasted trying to get the old one to work.
-If the effort for these projects is detailed and thoughtful, the ROI that can be achieved (and even regained) will be significant.
+It's a trade-off of the time spent implementing the new solution over the time wasted trying to get the old one to work.
+An ERP upgrade will deliver ROI and major business improvements.

 One of the single biggest obstacles a business running legacy ERP software will come across is the total lack of system visibility.
 An over-customized and aging ERP system will contain a lot of disparate functions with very little communication between each arm.
 The mess of customizations will eventually obstruct one of the main functions of your software: data reporting.
 Without transparency throughout your enterprise software and a seamless structure connecting all of the reporting functions and departments of your software, you cannot collect all of the mission-critical information your business needs about your key processes.

-The major area that you should be concerned about when it comes to leaving legacy ERP software behind is investing in a new system that supports the old processes you were running on the previous software.
-In the same way that businesses can achieve significant ROI using business process modeling, you can just as easily create sunk costs by failing to properly implement or align a new software investment to your business, and using the opportunity of an ERP overhaul to re-examine and streamline operations.
-By making your company as efficient as possible before your implementation, you will ensure that the new ERP system can run smoothly and manage your operations and collect data exactly how you need it to.
+The major area that you should be concerned about when it comes to leaving legacy ERP software behind is investing in a new solution that supports the processes you were running on the previous software.
+In the same way that businesses can achieve significant ROI using business process modeling, you can just as easily create sunk costs by failing to properly align the upgrade to your business.
+You should also use an ERP overhaul as an opportunity to re-examine and streamline operations.
+By making your company as efficient as possible before your upgrade, you will ensure that the new ERP system can run smoothly and manage your operations and collect data exactly how you need it to.

-Thousands of businesses each year implement software systems and fail to conduct proper business process modeling prior to implementation.
-This causes the new system to support old processes, thus supporting the same inefficiencies.
-Ultimately, this means businesses could be doing all the work and spending all of that investment on a costly new ERP system while achieving none of the benefits that the software promises.
+Thousands of companies each year implement or upgrade software without proper business process modeling.
+As a result, the solution doesn't fit the organization.
+Ultimately, this means businesses could be investing in an ERP upgrade while achieving none of the benefits.
 The difference is business process modeling.
 A thorough look at the way your company operates will help you clear away all the unnecessary sources of waste.

-The bottom line is this: businesses of all shapes and sizes that are operating legacy ERP software will improve their operations and save quite a bit of money by conducting business process modeling and implementing or upgrading their current ERP system.
+The bottom line is this: Businesses of all shapes and sizes that are operating legacy ERP software will improve their operations and save quite a bit of money by conducting business process modeling and upgrading their current ERP system.
 Most businesses don't see this opportunity until it has already cost them a significant amount of money, and many fail to ever benefit from an eventual upgrade due to poor implementation and configuration practices.
-Businesses that invest time into educating themselves about ERP best practices could reap substantial ROI by ditching their outdated systems and implementing powerful new systems and processes.
+Businesses that invest time into educating themselves about ERP best practices could reap substantial ROI by ditching their outdated systems and transitioning to powerful new systems and processes.

 Interested in proper business process modeling and successful software solutions?
-Datix is an Epicor Platinum Partner that specializes in CRM, ERP, eCommerce and integration solutions.
-No matter if you're considering an overhaul of your current system or your very first implementation, our expert consultants can help you at any stage of your software journey.
+Datix is an Epicor Gold Partner that specializes in all things ERP.
+Whether you're using Epicor Enterprise, Vista, Vantage or E9, our certified consultants will provide a reimplementation or upgrade to help you move to the most current version without risk.
 Contact us today for more information about your upcoming project!